kevaleb/wineryguild.com/_posts/2016-05-31-why-it-sucks-to-sell-wine-online.md

 There’s a bigger problem that needs to be addressed…

-## Selling wine online is NOT as simple as throwing up a website & waiting for orders to roll in.
+## It's NOT as simple as throwing up a website & waiting for orders to roll in.

 The truth is… getting your website up and running is only like 10% of the work.
 It’s the equivalent of loading your backpack before the long hard climb up a mountain.